MatteoGabriele/vue-analytics/docs/vuex.md

 * ecommerce
 * commands

-the second parameter will be our data as usual constructed in a normal call, so if in a component we will have
+the second parameter will be our data constructed the same way as we were inside a component, for example:

 ```js
 export default {